looker-open-source/viz-report-table-marketplace-open-source/README.md

 # Report Table for Looker

 A table dedicated to single-page, enterprise summary reports.
 Useful for PDF exports, report packs, finance reporting, etc. Does not do multi-page tables and lists.
 Does look good for your year-on-year analysis.
+Originally created by [Jon Walls](https://github.com/ContrastingSounds/vis-report_table).

 ![Example Report](docs/marketplace_image.png)